Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 <p>
   <i>Classic Faithful was made as a tribute to the original creator of the Faithful 32x32 resource pack, Vattic, and to all his hard work to build the Faithful community to what it is now, all the way back when it was just one person running everything.
   <br><br>Initially named "Emulated Vattic Textures", or "EM" for short, the pack was designed to fix the stylistic shift that came under the leadership of Kraineff and later the Compliance / Faithful Administration.
-The main Faithful pack’s art direction shifted to something quite different to the original work Vattic had made, opting instead for a much more detailed, modern style to go along with the new textures the texture artist Jappa had made starting versions 1.14 inclusive.
+The main Faithful pack's art direction shifted to something quite different to the original work Vattic had made, opting instead for a much more detailed, modern style to go along with the new textures the texture artist Jappa had made starting versions 1.14 inclusive.
 However, this style completely replaced the old one with no real alternative for those who preferred the old style.
 This is where we come in, as the spiritual successor to Vattic's Faithful, maintaining the original style of the packs.
   <br><br>However, contributions ended up being few and far between even though the project was intended to be community run and managed similarly to the main Faithful packs.
 This was both due to the project never being the main focus of Faithful, and the rapidly increasing and changing standards deterring anyone who wanted to try.
-Contributors had to walk the very tight line of achieving the same look and feel of Vattic’s original work while maintaining Jappa’s newer ideologies more reminiscent of traditional pixel art, which was no easy feat.
+Contributors had to walk the very tight line of achieving the same look and feel of Vattic's original work while maintaining Jappa's newer ideologies more reminiscent of traditional pixel art, which was no easy feat.
 As well as this, when a programmer art variant was started later on, contributors had to learn how to deal with excessive palette sizes and a number of other issues that plagued the original textures, while also upscaling using Vattic methods.
 All of this contributed to the project always being somewhat inactive and usually one to two people doing all the work for any given pack.
-  <br><br>These guidelines are designed to formalize the unspoken procedures that were formed over time to recreate Vattic’s style today, and to lay down some actual instructions for any aspiring artists rather than vague advice that rarely works.
+  <br><br>These guidelines are designed to formalize the unspoken procedures that were formed over time to recreate Vattic's style today, and to lay down some actual instructions for any aspiring artists rather than vague advice that rarely works.
-  <br><br>With all of that being said, let’s start with the basics.
+  <br><br>With all of that being said, let's start with the basics.
   </i>
 </p>